Initial Steps of PRA in Malaka Regency

 The Strategic Role of the NTT Provincial Transboundary Watershed Working Group in the Management of Transboundary Watersheds

 Kupang, April 23, 2026 - Efforts to build transboundary watersheds management in East Nusa Tenggara are moving gradually, from villages, to districts, to now to the provincial level.
-After the Transboundary Watersheds Working Group is formed and its capacity is strengthened in Belu and Malacca Regencies, the next step is to ensure that all processes are connected in the same direction.
+After the Transboundary Watersheds Working Group is formed and its capacity is strengthened in Belu and Malaka Regencies, the next step is to ensure that all processes are connected in the same direction.

 Read More